mikelambson/WaterMARK/README.md

 ___
 #### Information

-Water Measurment Administration & Record Keeping => WaterMARK
+Water Measurement Administration & Record Keeping => WaterMARK
 WaterMARK is a multi-source meter data aggregation, scheduling, task managemet and water order processing application.

 This frontend system is designed to work with the [WaterMARK-backend](https://github.com/mikelambson/watermark-backend) as the primary API and data management tool.